-StatePlus respects the privacy of individuals and is bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (the Act) and applicable state/territory privacy acts.
+StatePlus1 respects the privacy of individuals and is bound the obligations contained in the Privacy Act 1988 (Cth) (the Act) and applicable state/territory privacy acts.

-The nature of our business means that we may collect and hold a range of personal information and other information about you.
-This may include:
+The nature of our business means that we may collect a range of personal information and other information about you.
+This may include, but not limited to:

 - name, address, date of birth and contact details

 - details of your financial needs and objectives

 - details of your financial circumstances and objectives, including your assets and liabilities (both actual and potential), income, expenditure, taxation information, insurance and superannuation, investment preferences and aversion or tolerance to risk

 - information about your family corporate structure, such as entity or any trusts and its beneficiaries and settlors